 7 more summer hazards and how to keep your dog safe

 In addition to keeping our dogs calm and safe from fireworks, there are many other hazards that go hand-in-hand with 4th of July or other summer celebrations.
-Common items like glow sticks, corn cobs, insect repellents don’t get as much “airtime” as fireworks.
+Common items like glow sticks, corn cobs, and insect repellents don’t get as much “airtime” as fireworks.
 But none the less, they can cause your dog serious harm or stress.

 1. Leftovers and table scraps

 Ingestion of table scraps may cause your dog to have an upset stomach.
 Symptoms may include vomiting, diarrhea, and inappetence.
 Additionally, this could develop into a more serious condition known as pancreatitis in dogs.
 This is a very painful and life-threatening condition where the dog’s pancreas becomes inflamed.
-In addition to table scraps, watch out for these hazards:

 - Skewers from kabobs—If swallowed, skewers can puncture your dog’s stomach or intestines.
 I know some dogs (looking at you, Labs!) loiter around the grill waiting for an opportunity to snatch a snack.